20 Best Workflow Management Software Shortlist

 What does workflow software do?

-It varies by tool, but most workflow tools are made to help you perform these functions:
+It varies by tool, but most workflow software are made to help you perform these functions:

 - List tasks and organize them (hierarchically, by temporal order, by project, by tag, etc)